ThinkEQ/assembly-solutions-ltd/src/pages/news/how-we’ve-coped-through-covid-and-the-surprising-opportunities-it-has-given-us.md

         **Coping through the Coronavirus Pandemic**

+        Monday 16th March 2020 was without a doubt the most uncertain and worrying time for a lot of people and businesses after Boris Johnson instructed that we must "Stay at Home". \

+        \

-        Monday 16th March 2020 was without a doubt the most uncertain and worrying time for a lot of people and businesses after Boris Johnson instructed that we must "Stay at Home".
-As a manufacturer of ambulance wiring looms and cable assemblies for medical equipment, we were concerned as our products are delivered into safety critical industries.
-Understandably we were not required to close the factory, however we put immediate measures in place for the health of safety of the team.
+        As a manufacturer of cable assemblies & wiring looms for medical equipment, we were concerned about this instruction as we need to be in our factory so that we could continue delivering these products into the safety critical industries.
+After clarifying that our factory must remain open so that we could support the medical industry in such a crisis, we were not required to close the factory, however had to ensure immediate measures were in place for the health of safety of the team.

-        By this point it was common knowledge that everyone was struggling to get hold of hand sanitiser (and loo roll!) but we managed to get by with our own sanitisers before bulk stock arrived in the factory a week later.
+        By this point it was common knowledge that everyone was struggling to get hold of hand sanitiser (and loo roll!), but we managed to get by with our own sanitisers before bulk stock arrived in the factory a week later.
 To ensure staff felt safe coming to work, we implemented the following measures;

         * Social distance signage throughout whole factory

-        * Split breaks & lunch times up to reduce traffic in canteen
+        * Split up breaks & lunch times to reduce traffic in canteen

         * Transformed canteen into a covid friendly area with one way system and transparent screens on tables

         * Transformed offices into covid friendly areas with transparent screens

-        * Increased cleaning hours from 2 hours per day to 4 hours
+        * Increased cleaning hours from 2 hours to 4 hours per day

         * Daily sanitising on all door handles and light switches